-If you’re returning to the United States from a trip abroad, make sure you leave the ivory trinkets, absinthe, Kinder Eggs, and other items that are banned in America behind.
+If you’re returning to the U.S. from a trip abroad, make sure you leave behind ivory trinkets, absinthe, and other items that are banned in America.
 But if you’re traveling internationally, you also need to pay attention to what you pack before you leave.
-It’s not too surprising you can’t bring your handgun or illegal drugs when traveling internationally.
-But some innocuous, everyday items you might carry with you are actually banned abroad.
+It’s not surprising you can’t bring a handgun or illegal drugs abroad.
+But some everyday items you may own are actually banned abroad.

 1. Baby walkers